 How flexible is dual education when it comes to higher levels of specialist studies?

 – Dual education probably gets less flexible with the level of your degree.
 Norway currently doesn’t have a flexible dual education system when it comes to higher education.
 Still, there have been attempts to focus more on entrepreneurship.
 This is already a priority in the curricula, and it appears as though that focus will continue to increase.
-In this area, Norway probably has a lot to learn by looking to the dual education models of other countries.
+In this area, Norway probably has a lot to learn by looking at the dual education models of other countries.

 How do businesses participate in the directing of educational programmes?